code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-20-spring-batch-hello-world-example.md

 The `PersonItemProcessor` handles the processing of the data.
 It is defined further below.

-Once the data is processed we will write it to a new file.
+Once the data is processed we will write it to a text file.
+We use the [FlatFileItemWriter](https://docs.spring.io/spring-batch/4.0.x/reference/html/readersAndWriters.html#flatFileItemWriter){:target="_blank"} to help us with this task.

 {% highlight java %}
 package com.codenotfound.batch.job;